-Church Marketing Strategies for 2019: 6 Ways to Increase Community Engagement
+Church Marketing Strategies: 6 Ways to Increase Community Engagement

 Are you having difficulty drumming up excitement about your community events?
 You want your congregation to take the next step and get involved in the life of your church, but how do you convince members to actually make it happen?

 The most successful churches know that text message marketing is one of the easiest and most inexpensive ways to engage congregants and promote events.
 In fact, many churches are choosing text messaging over email and social media.

 Why?
 More than 90% of text messages are opened in the first few minutes of receipt.

 There are plenty of other great ways to get members excited about your events.

 Church Marketing Strategies: 6 Promotional Activities to Increase Community Engagement